fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 - vector addition - combining vectors end to end
 - multiplication by a scalar - scales the vector

+A vector exists outside of its coordinates and is not the same as its coordinates Vectors can represent different coordinates in different coordinate spaces through [[linear transformation]].

 ## Basis Vectors

-Basis vectors of a [[Vector Space]] is a set of [[Linearly Independent]] vectors that span the full space.
+Basis vectors of a [[Vector Space]] are a set of [[Linearly Independent]] vectors that span the full space.
+Since a vector space can have infinitely many vectors, using the basis allows us to succinctly define and work with the VS.

-- Given S subset of V, S is basis of V if
+Given S subset of V, S is basis of V if
 - S is LI
 - Span(S) = V
 - The elements of S are basis vectors